-Chicken Rice Balls (a.k.a. onigiri) make a delicious snack, tasty lunch, or supremely easy dinner—just add a salad or some roasted or grilled vegetables.
-Chicken is cooked in a simple marinade before being mixed with short grain rice and pressed into balls.
+Chicken rice balls (aka onigiri) make a delicious snack, a tasty lunch, or a supremely easy dinner—just add a salad or some roasted or grilled vegetables.
+Chicken is cooked in a simple marinade before being mixed with short-grain rice and pressed into balls.
 The result is much more flavor-wise than the sum of its parts, and much easier work-wise than people would guess.

-- Rinse the rice in cool water until the water runs clear.
-Put the rice in a rice cooker or pot with 1 1/2 cups water and the salt, bring to a boil, cover, and simmer 15 minutes.
-Take off the heat and let sit, still covered, 5 minutes.
+Rinse the rice in cool water until the water runs clear.
+Put the rice in a rice cooker or pot with 1 1/2 cups water and salt, bring to a boil, cover, and simmer for 15 minutes.
+Then take it off the heat and let sit, still covered, for five minutes.
 Uncover, stir, and let cool.
-To speed up the cooling, spread the rice on a baking sheet or tray.
+To speed up the cooling process, spread the rice on a baking sheet or tray.

-- While the rice cooks, chop the chicken thighs if using them instead of ground meat—really go to town, the smaller the pieces the better they integrate with the rice in a yummy way.
+While the rice cooks, chop the chicken thighs—if using them instead of ground meat—and really go to town.
+The smaller the pieces are, the better they integrate with the rice to create a tasty mix.
 Put the chicken, soy sauce, sake, and mirin in a medium saucepan and bring to a boil.
-Reduce heat to a simmer and cook, stirring, until the chicken is cooked through and the liquid is almost completely absorbed about 5 minutes.
-Let the mixture cool to room temperature. as with the rice, you can speed the cooling by spreading the chicken on a baking sheet or tray in a thin layer.
+Then reduce the heat to a simmer and cook, stirring, until the chicken is cooked through and the liquid is almost completely absorbed after about five minutes.
+Let the mixture cool to room temperature.
+As with the rice, you can speed the cooling of the chopped chicken by spreading it in a thin layer on a baking sheet or tray.

-- Combine the rice and chicken mixture thoroughly.
-It needs to be at room temperature, if it is too warm the balls will not hold together.
+Combine the rice and chicken; mix thoroughly.
+The ingredients must be at room temperature; if they are too warm, the balls will not hold together.
 If using the seaweed, crumble it into the mixture and mix to combine it evenly with the rice and chicken.

-- Rinse your hands and shake them off so they are just damp.
-Grab a small handful of the chicken-rice mixture and press really hard into a ball or patty.
-Set on a plate and repeat.
+Rinse your hands and shake them off so they are just damp.
+Grab a small handful of the chicken-rice mixture and press it compactly into a ball or patty.
+Set the ball or patty on a plate and repeat.
 You'll need to rinse and re-wet your hands between each one so the mixture doesn't start to stick to your hands.
-Cover the chicken rice balls and let them sit a bit before eating, or chill them and eat them later.
+Cover the chicken rice balls and let them sit a bit before eating or chill them for eating later.